tdial676/Software-Design-Brawlhub/README.md

-# CS3--Software-Design
-CS 3 is a practical introduction to designing large programs in a low-level language.
-Heavy emphasis is placed on documentation, testing, and software architecture.
-Students will work in teams in two 5-week long projects.
-In the first half of the course, teams will focus on testing and extensibility.
-In the second half of the course, teams will use POSIX APIs, as well as their own code from the first five weeks, to develop a large software deliverable.
-Software engineering topics covered include code reviews, testing and testability, code readability, API design, refactoring, and documentation.
-For my final project my group designed a game with the below specs:
 # General Gameplay
 In our game, we will have a character going around 2d (top-down view) map with a gun shooting enemies.
 Our game will feature various waves of enemies        that attempt to attack the player.
 As the player kills more enemies, there will be waves that will feature a higher concentration of enemies and/or more powerful enemies.
 Every ten waves a boss enemy will show up who will be a more challenging enemy.
 You lose when your health reaches zero.
 # Controls